 Top notes: The top notes are the first impression you get of a fragrance.
 They are often light and refreshing, and are meant to add intrigue to the rest of the fragrance.
 In perfume, these notes typically fade away; however, in candles they stick around - they just might not be the most noticeable in the lasting fragrance a candle leaves.
 Some typical top notes include: sage, lavender, light fruits, ginger and citrus such as lemon, sage, orange zest and bergamot.

 Middle notes: These notes are often called “heart notes” as they can make up anywhere from 40-80% of the total scent.
 They are a bit more complex and full-bodied than top notes and they serve to create an aroma in your space and tie together the top and base notes for a cohesive and beautiful fragrance.
 Some examples include: lavender, rose, black pepper, pine, geranium, rosemary and juniper.

 Base notes: The base notes of a fragrance serve to leave a lasting impression and might be the ones that you associate with memories most readily.
 These are strong scents that bring balance to a fragrance and help round it out, but they should not overpower the other scents.
 Some more commonly used base notes include: cedarwood, sandalwood, vanilla, amber, patchouli, oak moss and musk.

 If you’re still lost or even more confused than you were, then you’re always welcome to go with your tried and true favorite fragrance.
 But, if you’re in the market for something new, we hope you now have the tools you need to pick out a new favorite!
 We don’t think you can go wrong with any Paddywax fragrance, so our candles are a great place to start. 😊

-You can also always TAKE THE QUIZ to see which fragrance is right for you!
+You can also always take our fragrance quiz to see which scent is right for you!